 From time to time a villain has to be killed off, so why not frame a favorite character for a crime they didn’t commit?
 Of course, they would eventually be found innocent, but not until they’d gone on trial, been convicted and ended up in prison.
 This plot line can be easily adapted to 21st century technology by having the real killer tamper with the DNA test results.

-Catastrophic diseases or injuries.
+Catastrophic diseases or injuries

 Hodgkin’s Disease.
 Brain tumors.
 Comas.
 High risk pregnancies.
 All were common soap opera maladies.
 Tripping over a waste basket could cause a miscarriage, and how many times did a favorite character go blind or deaf?
 Luckily, in Soap Opera Land, everyone recovers, only to be struck down with another malady a few years later.
-However, soap opera characters are immune to one disease.
+However, soap opera characters are all immune to one disease.
 Post Traumatic Stress Disorder.

 A rare medical condition in the real world.
 At one time, however, it was quite common on soaps.
 Having a favorite character lose his or her memory and wander off somewhere, with everyone else thinking they were dead, made for great soap opera watching.